Menu

 The populations where mtDNA haplogroup S4 is found include:

-2. Indigenous Aboriginal Australian groups
+2. Indigenous Australian groups (particularly northern Australia and Torres Strait Islanders)

 CHAPTER IV